deep-learning-for-humans/spam-slaya/README.md

 - Generate the google credentials and download your `client_secret.json`
   - We are sorry about this, again.
 - Clone the project (with git or https)
+- Drop the `client_secret.json` inside the cloned folder
 - Check the `docker-compose.yml` file and customize the variables in `environment` as per your needs
   - There are some defaults here, and these are the defaults we have used.
 - Run `docker compose up` to start all the services